TedCha/quiktap/README.md

 ## Development

-If you would like to take the website and develop it further, please feel free to create a local instance of the website using the guide above!
+If you would like to use the website and develop it further, please feel free to create a local instance of the website using the guide above!

 ### Dependencies
 The required dependencies can be installed from the Pipfile, but a list of dependencies can be seen below: